Maarrk/silverbullet-import-dendron/README.md

 - `flattenHierarchy`: create pages in the main folder, instead of creating folders for every level of Dendroin hierarchy
 - `aliasOldName`: place old filename in `aliases` field of the frontmatter
 - `includeDescription`: place contents of `desc` field used by Dendron as first paragraph of text
+- `allowSkippedContent`: proceed with import when some skipped pages weren't empty
 - `linkParent`: place a link to dendron parent note if it exists in a paragraph at the start of text; the value can be either boolean (i.e. `true`) to place just the link, or text like `Parent note: {{parent}}`
 - `nameOverrides`: mapping from complete dendron path to new folder names; this will be used even if `flattenHierarchy` is set